Nquxii/zlib-dl/README.md

 Python tool allowing easy books downloads from the terminal

 ## Features
-- Bypass z-library's randomly generated links to downloads, which is a roadblock to downloads
+- Bypass z-library's randomly generated links to downloads
 - Obtain a specified number of results

 ## Installation